How to Fix Car Roof Upholstery

 Cleaning and Maintaining Your Headliner

-• Spot Cleaning: For small stains, dab with a cloth dipped in mild soap and water.
-Don’t soak the fabric—it can weaken the adhesive.
+• Spot cleaning: For small stains, dab with a cloth dampened with mild soap and water — never soak the fabric.
+Excess moisture weakens adhesive bonds and can re-trigger sagging.

 Common Mistakes to Avoid

-• Overstretching the Fabric: Pulling too hard can create wrinkles or tears.
-Keep it snug but not tight.
+• Overstretching the fabric: Pulling too hard during installation causes the fabric to distort or develop thin spots.
+Keep it snug and smooth, not taut.

 When to Call a Professional